 There was a risk of contamination on site, which was successfully managed using robust environmental management processes and spill kits.

-Despite periods of high winds, causing work to stop, the project was delivered on time due to the team’s flexible approach to the work programme.
+Despite challenging ground conditions and periods of high winds, causing work to stop, the project was delivered on time due to the team’s flexible approach to the work programme.